 GRAHAM-CASSIDY COMPONENTS: Even with the revisions, the Graham-Cassidy bill would do three things, combining the worst of previous ACA repeal proposals and taking them to greater extremes:

-* Graham Cassidy would cut, phase out, block grant, and by 2027, ultimately zero out the money that the ACA provided for the Medicaid expansion and for affordability assistance in exchanges like Covered California.
+- Graham-Cassidy would cut, phase out, block grant, and by 2027, utlimately zero out the money that the ACA provided for the Medicaid expansion and for affordability assistance in exchanges like Covered California.
 It would directly eliminate the Medicaid expansion, which now covers over 4 million Californians, in addition to money that helps people in Covered California and the other exchanges afford coverage.
 Between now and 2026, it cuts the money and redistributes the money in the form of a block grant, with a formula designed for California to be hit with cuts harsher and sooner.
 It’s unclear what kind of health care program California could quickly create with a dwindling and disappearing amount of money.